ajv-validator/ajv/CUSTOM.md

 - [Short-circuit validation](#short-circuit-validation)

-### Define keyword with validation function (USUALLY NOT RECOMMENDED)
+### Define keyword with validation function

 Validation function will be called during data validation.
 During data validation it will be passed schema and data (and also parent schema, data path, parent object and the property name in the parent object - it allows to create keywords that modify the validated data); it should return validation result as boolean.
 It can return an array of validation errors via `.errors` property of itself (otherwise a standard error will be used).

 This way to define keywords is useful for:

 - testing your keywords before converting them to compiled/inlined keywords
-- defining keywords that do not depend on the schema value (e.g., when the value is always `true`)
+- defining keywords that do not depend on the schema value (e.g., when the value is always `true`).
+In this case you can add option `schema: false` to the keyword definition and the schemas won't be passed to the validation function, it will only receive the same 4 parameters as compiled validation function (see the next section).
 - defining keywords where the schema is a value used in some expression.

-In cases when validation flow is different depending on the schema and you have to use `if`s this way to define keywords will have worse performance than compiled keyword returning different functions.
+__Please note__: In cases when validation flow is different depending on the schema and you have to use `if`s, this way to define keywords will have worse performance than compiled keyword returning different validation functions depending on the schema.

 Example. `constant` keyword from version 5 proposals (that is equivalent to `enum` keyword with one item):